Control pests without pesticides!

 The only sure way to control fruit flies is to locate and eliminate potential breeding places.
 Try these traps to keep fruit flies under control without pesticides.

 Keep mice out of your home by eliminating all openings larger than ¼ of an inch wide.
-Store food carefully and keep ivy and blackberry bushes away from your house.
-And remember not to use pesticides.
-If you do, the rodents may die inside your walls and start to exude a strong and offensive odor.
-Pesticides can also harm your children and pets!
+Store food carefully and keep shrubs and brush away from your house.

 Moles are significant contributors to healthy soil.
 Raking away the mounds they create is the ideal solution, but if you are too burdened by them you can replace grass with other ground covers, use castor oil, or trap the moles.